-When questions arise with regard to course equivalency, the decision as to whether equivalency exists rests with the appropriate Instructional Dean in conference with members of the faculty teaching in the discipline.
+When questions arise with regard to course equivalency, the decision as to whether equivalency exists rests with the appropriate Executive Dean in conference with members of the faculty teaching in the discipline.

 EXCEPTIONS TO PROCEDURE

-Any deviations from the above procedures based upon exceptional individual cases must be recommended by the appropriate instructional dean and approved by the Executive Vice President for Academic Affairs with appropriate and well documented justification for such action.
+Any deviations from the above procedures based upon exceptional individual cases must be recommended by the Executive Dean and approved by the Vice President for Academic Affairs with appropriate and well documented justification for such action.